-- A. 1. (b) 2. (a) 3. (a) 4. (d) 5. (c) - B. 1.
+B. 1. (a) 2. (b) 3. (a) 4. (d)

+C. 1.
 (T) 2.
 (F) 3.
 (T) 4.
 (F) 5.
+(T)

-(T) - C. 1.
-Friction acting between the ball and the ground causes a rolling ball to stop. - 2.
+- D. 1.
+Skiing - 2.
 Friction is caused due to the adhesion of the two surfaces in contact. - 3.
 The force required to continue moving or sliding an object is sliding friction. - 4.
 Spring balance. - 5.
-Machine oil and grease. - D. 1.
+Machine oil and grease. - E. 1.
 Friction pulls the objects in a direction opposite to the motion and slows them down, for example, a ball rolling on a floor slows down after moving some distance. - 2.
-The friction helps to hold the objects in place.
+Yes, friction is advantageous as well. - The friction helps to hold the objects in place.
 We can write or walk on a surface because of friction. - It helps us to hold the objects. - It transforms the energy of a moving body into heat and sound energy. - 3.
 We need to increase friction sometimes in order to have a good grip over slippery surface by making the surface rough. - 4.
-The system of metal balls in a slot or socket which is used to minimise the friction between rotating or revolving parts of a machine is known as ball bearing. - 5.
-A ship has streamlined shape so that the fluid can flow past easily and smoothly giving way to it.
+The system of metal balls in a slot or socket is called ball bearing.
+It is used to minimise the friction between rotating or revolving parts of a machine. - 5.
+Ships have streamlined shape.
+Streamlined shape reduces friction due to water and ships can flow past easily and smoothly.
+Aeroplanes also have streamlined shape.

-- E. 1.
+- F. 1.
 The factors that affect friction are: - (a) Nature of the two surfaces in contact.
 Friction is more on rough surfaces than on smooth ones.
 For example, a ball rolling on a tiled floor travels longer distance than on a cemented floor due to lesser friction between the tiled floor and the ball. - (b) Mass of the sliding object.
 The object which has more mass, develops more friction.
 For example, more force is required to push or pull a box having more mass than a same type of box having less mass. - 2.
-Friction plays an important role in our life.
-It helps us pick up a glass of water to drink water, walk on smooth surfaces, pushing and pulling things, fix a nail in the wall and to sit on the benches or chair in the classroom. - 3.
-The ways used to reduce friction are: - (a) Lubrication: By using a lubricant such as oil or grease, between the moving parts of a machine or between two surfaces, friction can be reduced. - (b) Using ball bearing or roller bearing: To minimise the friction between moving parts of a machine, ball bearing or roller bearing is used. - (c) Using powder: Powder is applied on the carrom board in order to make the board smooth.
-As a result, the striker and the coins move smoothly on it. - (d) Polishing the surfaces: Polishing also helps in minimising friction to a considerable extent. - 4.
+Kabaddi players rub their hands with soil to make them rough so as to have a good grip on the player of other team.
+Friction helps us pick up a glass of water to drink water, walk on smooth surfaces, pushing and pulling things, fix a nail in the wall and to sit on the benches or chair in the classroom. - 3.
+The friction of bookshelf with the floor can be reduced by putting rollers under the shelf.
+This will help to shift the self easily. - 4.
 'Fluids exert friction on a body' can be shown by following activity: